loadingwyn/react-imageViewer/README.md

 ## Features

 * Close to the native experience(use [Alloyfinger](https://github.com/AlloyTeam/AlloyFinger))
-* pinch to zoom in/out
+* Pinch to zoom in/out
-* preloads Images
-* no unnecessary rendering( the component only renders no more than 3 images at a time)
+* No unnecessary rendering( the component only renders no more than 3 images at a time)

 ## Get Started